mollyjones2023/Poli_Sci_390/Visualization_Blog3.md

 - [Location Affordability Index](https://hudgis-hud.opendata.arcgis.com/datasets/location-affordability-index-v-3/explore?location=12.129159%2C0.315617%2C1.93)
 - [Chicago Park Boundaries](https://data.cityofchicago.org/Parks-Recreation/Parks-Chicago-Park-District-Park-Boundaries-curren/ej32-qgdr)

 These data sets could be useful for answering my questions because it will give me an understanding of the layout of new housing projects and parks in Chicago as when as general demographic and economic details.
-It will allow me to explore the economic and social relationship of the number and types of housing developments and parks in each neighborhood or area.
+This will allow me to explore the economic and social relationship of the number and types of housing developments and parks in each neighborhood or area.

+### Points I want to cover in my visualizations
+- The distribution of parks and housing units through out Chicago
+- The median incomes of each neighborhood in Chicago
+- The ratio of affordable housing complexes to parks in each area
+- Spending on housing projects and parks
+- Demographics in neighborhoods (ethnicity, race, religion)
+- The number of affordable housing qualifying individuals to the number of units available

 ### Visualization inspiration